As I’m going through Joshua Becker’s Uncluttered course, I’m seeing firsthand the benefits of simplifying and removing excess around the house.

 I need you to know something about our little girl – she’s pretty good with noticing details.

-We went to a friend’s house and within two minutes she noticed that the dinning chairs had changed.
+We went to a friend’s house and within two minutes she noticed that the dining chairs had changed.
 Hair cut?
 She’s the first say something.

 So when we talked about removing all the excess toys from the girls’ room, we were anticipating a huge reaction.